Tips

 Just because you’re not a pro, doesn’t mean you can’t talk like one.
 Here’s the vocab you need to talk front doors with your contractor, dealer, or anyone else.

-Knowing what each part of a door is called and where it’s located makes your project easier, whether you’re measuring a door for replacement, ordering a new part, or just trying to communicate effectively with your contractor or builder.
+Knowing what each part of a door is called and where it’s located makes your project easier, whether you’re measuring a door for replacement, ordering a new part for your home, or just trying to communicate effectively with your contractor or builder.

 • Rough opening: The space in the wall where the door is installed.
 Measuring the rough opening is a key step when measuring to order a new door.